Noah-loic/global-development-capstone/README.md

 ```

 **3. Model Training**:	Fit models to training data	and Learn relationships between inputs and output

+**What was done:**
+ - Trained two different models:
+    1. Linear Regression: Fits a straight-line relationship between features and life expectancy.
+    2. Random Forest Regressor: Builds multiple decision trees and averages their results for better predictions.

+**Why it was done:**
+ - To learn the patterns in the training data that relate predictors (X) to the target (y).
+ - Comparing a simple model (linear) and a complex one (random forest) helps evaluate trade-offs between interpretability and accuracy.
 ```python
 from sklearn.linear_model import LinearRegression